SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 member servers.

-The NAT passes through the original source-ip packages, which then provide a possibility for balancing decision based on the L3 traffic.
+The NAT passes through the original source-ip packages, which then provides a possibility for balancing decision based on the L3 traffic.
 No header modification is required in the protocol.

 The TLS termination for TCP should be negotiated directly at the